-What's more, given the rising trend for winter caravanning, there is a significant chance that more caravans could be flooded before the end of the year.
+Given the rising trend for winter caravanning, there is a significant chance that some caravans could be flooded before the end of the year.

-In fact, this problem is so widespread that the Department for Food and Rural Affairs reported earlier this year that 28 per cent of the UK caravan parks are at risk of flooding.
+In fact, this problem is so widespread that the Department for Food and Rural Affairs has announced in previous years that 28 per cent of the UK caravan parks are at risk of flooding.

 Edward Cross, insurance expert at Towergate, explains that this is a very serious problem: "The minute the water starts to enter a caravan through a vent you do start to get damage inside the caravan."

 "The floor will start to swell, and the units will start to swell, and by that time the caravan is really pretty much beyond repair.
 If this kind of accident does happen, then it's crucial that customers should contact their insurer immediately and give them all the details they can."

 In situations such as this, your caravan insurance will often prove invaluable, since you may be eligible for a replacement caravan.
 Furthermore, if you have new-for-old cover, then you could even get a brand new caravan, meaning your summer holidays don't have to be completely ruined.